jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 use to diagnose and measure anything we need.
 It even produces easy to understand reports.
-We were even able to use it to thoroughly test the BDT in our test suite and in pre-production, which was probably a big part of why the whole endeavor ended up succeeding.
+We were even able to use it to thoroughly test the BDT in our test suite and in pre-production, which was probably a big part of why the whole endeavor succeeded.

 But it came at considerable cost.

 ### The new UI

 I did mention this all started as a purely-UI project.
-The UI team soon realized they needed sweeping changes to the UI, so they set out to rewrite the UI from scratch.
+The UI team soon realized the original web app needed sweeping changes, so they set out to rewrite the whole thing "the modern way" from scratch.
 With new technologies to boot.
 React, Node.js, microservices, you pick the buzzword and we got it.

-Seriously though, the original UI was a rather standard web 2.0 app that they rewrote entirely "the modern way", with react, js, and a host of backend microservices to power them.
+Seriously though, the original UI was a rather standard web 2.0 app, already showing its age, and the rewrite was long overdue.
+With React, Node.js, and a host of backend microservices to power them, the usability and maintainability improvements were't minor.

-That's not done overnight.
+That's not done overnight though.

 This was also the core of the project.
 We wanted to redesign the UI because the old one was just not well suited to our current workflow.